Toys and stuff

 Don’t waste money on a toy that may end up being ignored, take a look at our shortlist of the hideouts we think your rabbit will love so you can choose the right one.

-1 Collapsible tunnel
+1 Collapsible rabbit tunnel

 activity tunnel bunny toy